datastructures-js/linked-list/LinkedList.md

 ```

 ### LinkedList.fromArray
-creates a linked list from an array.
+creates a linked list from an existing array.

 ##### JS
 ```js